The Constitution of Korean American Communication Association

-3.3 Cooperation and seminar with other related associations of Korean scholars or professionals in North America.
+3.3 Cooperation and seminar with other related associations of Korean scholars or professionals in North America or other countries.

-3.4 Cooperation for communication research related to Korea, Korea-U.S. relations or Korean-Americans.
+3.4 Cooperation for communication research related to Korea, Korea-U.S. relations, Korean-Americans or Korean diaspora.

 3.5 Academic conference or seminar in cooperation with related academic associations or institutions in Korea or other countries.